Skip to content

 3. Do not ignore outlining.
 Referring to your notes during the writing process will help you stay focused and cover all the arguments and details you plan to include in your analysis.

-4. Follow the text structure and instructions your teacher (editor) provided.
+4. Follow the structure and instructions your teacher (editor) provided.
 Organize your critical analysis accordingly.

-5. Use formal language when writing.
+5. What type of language should be used in a critical analysis essay?
+Use formal language when writing.
 Say no to slang, contradictions, and first-person pronouns.
 And yet, consider rich vocabulary and grammar constructions; make your essay sound professional.

 6. Be concise.
 Write in clear and persuasive sentences, and avoid redundant phrases or constructions like “I think” or “In my opinion:” Remember that it’s an analysis, not a personal narrative or opinion.
 Use the third-person voice.